Metakira/starter-hugo-academic/content/post/aaakasha-shastra-what-i-believe-comes-next/index.md

 ![](towerofbabel.jpg.jpg "Credit: Hiro Ishii, Tangible Media group")

-What I believe is required is something similar to what the Media lab outlined as "transcending" the tower of babel i.e being well versed in the four languages of art, science, engineering and design in order to transcend it and create something new.
+What I believe is required is something similar to what the Media lab outlined as "transcending" the tower of babel i.e being well versed in the[ Rich-Gold matrix ](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://ioannouolga.wordpress.com/2018/04/19/the-rich-gold-matrix/&ved=2ahUKEwjhvYbo-reFAxWp8DgGHannBLkQFnoECBUQAQ&usg=AOvVaw1vuC_p9JaJjzMIaTiRH9zt)of four languages of art, science, engineering and design in order to transcend it and create something new.

 **Art: The grammar of transcendent sublime beauty that generates desire.**